SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Discretization and node ordering

 \subsection{High order discretizations}

 To accurately resolve oscillatory wave phenomena, we rely on a high order accurate multi-domain spectral collocation discretization known as the Hierarchical Poincar\'e-Steklov scheme (HPS).
 This discretization scheme is designed to allow for high choices of the local discretization order $p$ without degrading the performance of direct solvers.

-In HPS, the computational domain is subdivided into small rectangles, and a $p\times p$ tensor product grid of Chebyshev nodes is placed on each rectangle, cf.~Figure \ref{fig:hps_reduced_grid}.
-The vector of unknowns $\vct{u}$ simply holds approximations to the solution $u$ at the discretization nodes.
-We then discretize (\ref{eq:bvp}) through collocation of the spectral differentiation operator for each internal node.
-For the nodes on cell boundaries, we enforce continuity of the normal derivatives, again through spectral differentiation.
+In HPS, the computational domain is subdivided into small subdomain, and a $p\times p$ tensor product grid of Chebyshev nodes is placed on each subdomain.

+As a brief illustration of the discretization scheme, consider a partitioning of $\Omega$ into two subdomain, cf. Figure \ref{fig:hps_two_sub}.
+For the nodes internal to each subdomain, we discretize (\ref{eq:Au=f}) through collocation of the spectral differentiation operator.
+For the nodes on boundaries between subdomains, we enforce continuity of the normal derivatives.

-To improve efficiency when HPS is combined with sparse direct solvers, we "eliminate" the dense interactions of nodes interior to each subdomain through a static condensation step.
-In SlabLU, this elimination step is accelerated using GPUs with batched linear algebra, which is very efficient for $p$ as high as 42 \cite{yesypenko2022parallel}.
+To improve efficiency when HPS is combined with sparse direct solvers, we ``eliminate'' the nodes internal to each subdomain by partially computing an LU decomposition for the internal nodes that decouples them from the rest of system.
+This process is known as static condensation and leads a reduced system

-The static condensation step leaves us with a reduced linear system that involves the approximately $n_1 n_2/p$ points that sit on the edges between cells.
-We denote the reduced stiffness matrix by $\mtx{\tilde A}$, and the reduced load vector by $\mtx{\tilde f}$, cf.~Figure \ref{fig:hps_reduced_grid}, to obtain the equivalent system